Mike Ferraro

-Michael Dennis Ferraro (born August 18, 1944) is an American former Major League Baseball third baseman.
+Michael Dennis Ferraro (August 18, 1944 – July 20, 2024) was an American Major League Baseball third baseman.
 He played for the New York Yankees (1966; 1968) and the Seattle Pilots/Milwaukee Brewers (1969; 1972).
 Ferraro threw and batted right-handed, stood 5 ft 11 in tall and weighed 175 lb.

 Early life and amateur career

-Ferraro attended Kingston High School in Kingston, New York where he played baseball, basketball and football.
-As a senior in high school, he led all of Dutchess, Ulster, Sullivan and Orange Counties with a .585 batting average on the baseball field and with 21.5 points per game on the basketball court.
+Ferraro attended Kingston High School in Kingston, New York, where he played baseball, basketball and football.
+As a senior in high school, he led all of Dutchess, Ulster, Sullivan, and Orange Counties with a .585 batting average on the baseball field and with 21.5 points per game on the basketball court.

 Professional playing career

-Ferraro was originally signed as an amateur free agent by the Yankees, where he would have two stints in the Majors with New York.
+Ferraro was originally signed as an amateur free agent by the Yankees, and he would have two MLB trials with New York.
 He was left unprotected in the 1968 expansion draft, and he was selected by the Seattle Pilots, but after only five games and four at-bats, he was traded to the Baltimore Orioles, where he spent two years in the minors.

 However, in October 1971, Ferraro was traded back to the Brewers (the Pilots moved to Milwaukee after only one season in Seattle), where he would play his only season as a regular player.
 He played in 124 games during the 1972 season, batting .255 with two home runs and 29 RBI.
-In 1973, Ferraro was traded to the Minnesota Twins, but was promptly released.
+He was dealt by the Brewers to the Minnesota Twins for Ken Reynolds on March 28, 1973, but was promptly released.
 He tried one last comeback with the Yankees in 1974, but he never made it back to the Majors.